chpc-tech-eval/chpc24-scc-nationals/lammps/README.md

 ```

 ## Building and Deploying LAMMPS
-After downloading, navigate to the source directory and compile with desired options:
+After downloading, navigate to the source directory and compile with desired options (e.g):

 ```bash
 cd stable_29Aug2024_update1